 Approximately 25 Masters of Science and 30 Doctors of Science graduate annually from the Department of Applied Physics.

 In the master’s studies provided by the Department of Applied Physics, the students can further strengthen their knowledge in physical sciences within the major subjects of Engineering Physics and Physics of Advanced Materials.
+The Master's Programme in Engineering Physics has also a related international joint programme, Advanced Materials for Innovation and Sustainability, or AMIS.
 The studies include courses in quantum mechanics, statistical physics, computational and experimental physics, materials and nanophysics, and in advanced energy technologies including fission, fusion or renewable energy sources.
 See further descriptions below.

 The Engineering Physics major consists of two parts: a core content and a flexible choice of courses selected by the student.
 The core courses of the major cover important topics for engineering physics and methods from computational, theoretical, and experimental physics.
 The core content includes also some choices for more detailed focusing on a certain subject.
 The rest of the studies have a very flexible structure, and provides the student with the possibility of focusing in physics, nanoscience, energy studies, or designing a more cross-disciplinary content for the major.
 The student can also choose to complete a minor subject, or complete a more extended major.